 -

-Do contracts commonly contain delay liquidated damages provisions and are these upheld by the courts?
+Do contracts commonly contain liquidated delay damages provisions and are these upheld by the courts?

 Contracts commonly contain liquidated delay damages provisions (LD provisions), and these are regularly upheld by the courts.
 An LD provision fixes the sum payable as damages for the failure of a provision of the construction contract, normally the contractor’s obligation to achieve practical completion by a specified date, and acts as a liability cap.
 Liquidated damages (LDs) are typically used as a binding and exhaustive remedy for delay, and general damages cannot be claimed in addition or as an alternative.

 LDs are generally enforceable unless they constitute a penalty.
 Generally, if a LD provision is held to be an unenforceable penalty, the principal is left to claim general damages and prove its actual loss.
 Courts in New Zealand have moved away from the long-established “genuine pre-estimate of loss” test for whether LDs are valid towards a wider “legitimate interest” test.
-Under this test, a clause is considered to be a penalty (and thus will not be enforced) where the detriment to the contract breaker is out of all proportion to any legitimate interest of the innocent party in the enforcement of the primary obligation.
-Under this new test it is less likely LDs will be found to be a penalty.
+Under this test, a clause is considered to be a penalty (and will not be enforced) where the detriment to the contract breaker is out of all proportion to any legitimate interest of the innocent party in the enforcement of the primary obligation.
+Under this newer test it is less likely LDs will be found to be a penalty.

 -